our blog

 By contrast, during a visit to Slovakia, we experienced a hotel robbery.
 The police arrived, and we communicated with them in Ukrainian while they responded in Slovak.
 We understood each other quite well.
 Had we spoken Russian instead, communication would have been more difficult.

-The Myth of Ukrainian as an “Artificial Language”
+The myth of Ukrainian as an “Artificial language”

 Over the past 200 years, the Russian Empire and later the Soviet Union attempted to bring Ukrainian closer to Russian.
 While these efforts had some influence, the languages remain distinct.
 Russian propaganda even claims that Ukrainian is an “artificial language”—an absurd notion.